Subedar-major

-Subedar-major is the senior-most rank of junior commissioned officer in the Indian and Pakistani Armies, formerly known as the Viceroy's commissioned officer in the British Indian Army.
+Subedar-major (Hindustani: सूबेदार मेजर; صوبیدار میجر) is the senior-most rank of junior commissioned officer in the Indian and Pakistani Armies, formerly known as the Viceroy's commissioned officer in the British Indian Army.

 History

 During the British Raj, subedar-major was the highest rank natives could achieve.

 On 28 October 1817, the position was introduced by the East India Company (EIC) in the Native infantry of the Bengal Army, one of the three EIC's Presidency armies.
 The Madras Army adopted this rank on 2 February 1819.
 In 1825, the Bengal native cavalry established the equivalent rank of risaldar-major, which was soon adopted by the Presidency armies of Bombay and Madras.
 Both ranks would serve as a representative of their people to British officers, but could also command independent companies resp. troops of irregular regiments.

 Under British rule, in the British Indian Army a subedar-major wore the crown of a full major, a tradition which has continued with slight variation after independence.
 Subedar-major or risaldar-major equated to a British major and subedar or risaldar to captain, although junior to all British officers.